It all starts with registration. Learn about ways to make the most of the SPIE Laser Damage Digital Forum.

 The icons shown here, and online, are NOT clickable and only indicate the manner in which content is viewed.

 2. Sign in to your SPIE account during the week of the conference

-By registering and signing in, the content of the online conference will be available to you.
-Conference papers, on-demand presentations, and all live presentations, as well as plenaries are included with your registration.
-By signing in during the week of the conference, you'll have access to all on-demand and streaming content.
+By registering and signing in, the content of the online event will be available to you.
+Conference papers, presentations, and all live presentations, as well as special events are included with your registration.
+By signing in during the week of the conference, you'll have access to all of the available content.
 Sign in now.

 All conference papers, posters, and video presentations will be available on demand during the week of, and the week following, the meeting.
-Browse the programme to search and filter for conferences, plenaries and presentations that interest you.
+Browse the program to search for conferences, plenaries, and presentations that interest you.

 4. Download the free SPIE Conference and Exhibition App

 Access detailed information (presentations, special events, courses, people, exhibitors, and more) for every SPIE conference.
 Download the App and enjoy the event on your smartphone or tablet on the go.
 Updates to programming sync between online content, the My Schedule Tool, and the SPIE App.

 5. Use My Schedule to organize your time

 My Schedule allows you to create a custom, personalized schedule to help keep you from missing the events you want to attend.
 Paper presentations, poster presentations, courses, and special events can be added to My Schedule.
 Use the My Schedule tool to build your schedule and get notifications of any presentation changes.
 Once you're done customizing your schedule it can be printed out or exported to your personal calendar.

 Live events will be happening throughout the week.
 You will see this icon associated with any live content: